""

 Diabetes insipidus increases the risk of health problems like:

 Dehydration is a severe consequence of diabetic insipidus.
-By drinking more liquids, you may avoid being dehydrated.
+Drinking more liquids may prevent dehydration.
 Seek immediate medical attention if you exhibit dehydration symptoms, including disorientation, dizziness, or sluggishness.

 There are many vaccine options, including nasal spray and conventional jabs.
-The doctor could suggest a specific type of immunization depending on the health and risk factors.
+Depending on the patient's health and risk factors, the doctor could suggest a specific type of immunization.

 Other prevention methods are: